Manojd664/Spark-AWS/README.md

 # Spark-AWS
-This repository contains spark project which used aws conponents
+This repository contains spark project which uses aws components